opsschool/curriculum/monitoring_201.rst

 ---------------------------------------------

 StatsD is a simple daemon listening for metrics.
-The first implemtation was done by Etsy, and is written for `node.js
+The first implementation was done by Etsy, and is written for `node.js
 <http://nodejs.org>`_. but other implementation exists (`Python
 <https://github.com/sivy/py-statsd>`_, `Ruby
 <https://github.com/fetep/ruby-statsdserver>`_, `C